fxamacker/draft-notes-about-deduplicating-public-keys/README.md

 In progress... (so far, all results are better than the stated goals).

-The new data format is designed to allow us to reduce more payloads than the total number of duplicate payloads.

 Test results based on Oct 1, 2025 mainnet snapshot show there are ~77 million duplicate payloads and migration reduces payload count by over 86 million payloads (not a typo).

 Most accounts on mainnet only have 1 account key but they still use fewer bytes in the new data format.

 ## Design and Implementation

+I designed the new data format to reduce payload count by more than the total number of duplicate payloads.

+Additionally, I wanted to make the new data format support efficient runtime duplicate key detection (when new keys are added by accounts).

+And since most accounts only have 1 account key (no duplicate public keys possible), the design special cases those accounts to avoid adding overhead.

 - ### Design of New Data Format

 - ### Efficiently Detecting Duplicates At Runtime

 - ### RLE++ Encoding (I don't know if I'm the first person to invent this encoding)
-  - RLE++ supports RLE ([run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding)) and adds another feature that can be used together in the same encoding.
+  - I named it RLE++ because it adds a feature to RLE ([run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding)) that also allows efficient encoding of non-repeating values created by using the ++ operator.

 ## Results of Optimized Migration Speed